etsy/Testing101/Testing_Best_Practices.md

 }
 ```

+...this implementation as two concerns:

-...then a) we have to find a way to mock those curl calls for testing (gross),
+a) we have to find a way to simulate those curl calls for testing (gross),

-and b) more deeply, we've bound the `JobClient` class to an implementation
+b) more deeply, we have bound the `JobClient` class to an implementation
-decision -- that we'll use HTTP to send jobs over the wire -- that's none of its
+decision -- that we will use HTTP to send jobs over the wire -- that is none of
-business.
+its business.

-To put it another way, what we've got here is a script, not code.
-It doesn't
+To put it another way, what we have got here is a script, not code.
+The
-manage one part in a system of abstractions -- instead, it just runs some
+JobClient class does not manage one part in a system of abstractions --
-commands.
-Scripts are hard to test, and they don't convey the purpose of their
+instead, it just runs some commands.
+Scripts are hard to test, and they do not
-code *within a system* the way an abstraction could -- an abstraction like:
+convey the purpose of their code *within a system* the way an abstraction
+could.
+If you wanted to test the class, you would need an HTTP server serving
+the JobServer which is an order of magnitude harder to test and out of scope of
+unit testing the JobClient API/contract.

+-- instead, the code should be abstracted like:

 ```php
 <?php